 - Mount View Hakone

 - Keep in mind this is a traditional Japanese Style Ryokan.
 A Ryokan is more than just a place to sleep, a ryokan gives you the opportunity to experience the traditional Japanese lifestyle.
-We wanted to experience at least one on our trip and this was totally the place to do it.
+I wanted to experience at least one on the trip and this was totally the place to do it.
 I personally think one night was enough of sleeping on the ground with a little pillow that felt like it was full of beans, but hey all part of the experience!

 - Hakone Loop: a journey around the area that takes you on five types of transport: bus, train, pirate boat, ropeway and cable car.
 Buy the Hakone Free pass.